 The Reds are currently sitting in the 4th position in the Premier League table after suffering a bitter 2-1 defeat at the hands of Manchester United on Saturday.
-The Anfield-based outfit find themselves just above Chelsea, who are in fifth place with a four-point gap separating the two teams at the moment.
+Klopp’s team are just above Chelsea, who are in fifth place just four points behind the Merseysiders.

 Hence, a move out of Merseyside seems the best option for all parties as the player will now get a chance to grow and develop his game to reach his true potential.
 The 19-year-old has featured in 12 matches for the Reds Under 18 side this season and has an assist to his name.
 It remains to be seen what lies ahead in the future of Owens and whether he can fulfil his potential at Bristol Rovers.

 - Manchester City Aces Could Go Out On Loan: Why Leeds United Must Pounce On This Opportunity! - July 21, 2018

 - Barcelona Quit The Pursuit Of 22 Y/O World Cup Star Amidst Chelsea Interest: Big Boost For The Blues? - July 21, 2018

 - 27 Y/O Celtic Defender Wanted By Host Of European Giants: Rodgers Have To Hold On To Him! - July 21, 2018